7 Elements of Great Bible Art Journaling

 As beautiful as the pictures are, without this element they are just that – beautiful pictures.
-Now Bible art is personal so in a lot of cases the message may not be visible to the person viewing it.
+Now Bible art is personal so in a lot of cases, the message may not be visible to the person viewing it.
 Yet when you are creating it your focus should always be on how it applies to your life.

 Copying someone’s illustration is not fulfilling, believe me, I’ve tried and while the result was beautiful, it didn’t mean anything to me because it wasn’t my message.

-2. Meaning - What does the passage or chapter or verse mean?
+2. Meaning – What does the passage or chapter or verse mean?
 Sometimes the illustration depicts the meaning of the verse.
 It may depict a single element that immediately conveys its meaning.
-A piece illustrating the crucifixion of Jesus may include a cross which immediately conveys the meaning to anyone looking on.
+A piece illustrating the crucifixion of Jesus may include a cross that immediately conveys the meaning to anyone looking on.

 3. Hand lettering – You know that beautiful print that is so common in Bible illustration?
 That’s hand lettering.
 This is different from handwriting as it is more deliberate and thoughtful.

 Interestingly, I have found that it is during this focused time spend writing that the verse/message gets written on my heart.

 4. Decorative Elements – These may be flourishes, banners, borders, font combination, doodles, washi tape, stickers, stamps… there are so many ways to highlight what you have illustrated to make it beautiful and noteworthy.

 5. Color – While not all Bible art is colorful, adding color to a page is a fun, quick and easy way to jazz things up.
 When choosing to add color there is a very important question that must first be answered (especially if journaling will be done in your Bible):